FowariM 2nd Summer School – 2-6 July 2018

 The 2nd FOWARIM Summer School will take place in Malta from 2nd to 6th of July, 2018 at the premises of MCAST, the Malta College of Arts, Science and Technology.
 Come to debate the topic of circular economy in the water and agriculture sectors with a panel of international teachers, together with students, researchers and workers.

-5 days of lessons, 2 field visits, networking lunchs and coffee breaks.
-Mixed activities and practices, including the creation of a business model with the LEGO SERIOUS PLAY method.
+5 days of lessons, 2 field visits, networking lunches and coffee breaks.
+Mixed activities and practices.

 The 2nd Summer School of FOWARIM aims, through the intervention of leading international experts, to demonstrate in a practical way the importance of technological innovation in agriculture towards a circular economy.
 The process of circular economy is intended as a way to achieve energy savings and important environmental benefits while at the same time to improve the competitiveness of companies/farmers by creating jobs at the local level and new opportunities for social integration.